 This challenge was created as a spin-off of the ‘Envelope Budgeting Method’, a task meant to teach you to live off of the salary you receive from your job and get your excessive expenditures under control.

-  The 100 Envelope Challenge is a focus exercise meant to encourage you to begin making savings rather than covering your entire budget.
+The 100 Envelope Challenge is a focus exercise meant to encourage you to begin saving money rather than covering your entire budget.

 It has been hailed as being one of the most popular and fun ways to save quick amounts of money in a little amount of time.

 More reading: What is the 30/30/30/10 Budgeting Rule?